The saturation property for refined Littlewood-Richardson coefficients: A strengthened version of the saturation theorem

-For $n=4$, the only permutations in $S_4$ which are not of the form of Theorem~\ref{thm:mainthm} are $3412, 3142, 2413, 4231$ (in one-line notation).
-For $w = 3142$, we have $\wnot w = 2413$ with reduced decompositions $s_3 s_1 s_2 = s_1 s_3 s_2$.
-There is a unique reduced $F$ such that $\varpi(F) = 2413$, but the rhombi $R_{ij}, \, (i,j) \in F$ are not left-and-bottom justified, and Lemma~\ref{lem:fw-increasable} fails (Remark~\ref{rem:fw-conv}).
-For the other three $w$, there exist two reduced faces each.
+For $n=4$, the only permutations in $S_4$ which are not of the form of Theorem~\ref{thm:mainthm-312} are $3412, 3142, 2413, 4231$ (in one-line notation).
+For each of these $w$, there exist two reduced faces $F$ such that $\varpi(F) = w$.
 In these cases, $\kcone$ is a union of two polyhedral cones.

-While our methods do not apply to a general $w \in S_n$ (beyond those covered by Theorem~\ref{thm:mainthm}), we do not know if the saturation property fails there.
-In particular, a preliminary search using {\em Sage} for $n=4, 5$ and small $\lmn, k$ did not turn up any counter-examples.
+While our methods do not apply to a general $w \in S_n$ (beyond those covered by Theorem~\ref{thm:mainthm-312}), we do not know if the saturation property fails there.
+In particular, a preliminary search using {\em Sage} for $n=4, 5$ and small $\lmn, k$ did not turn up any counterexamples.

+We however have a strengthened version of the main theorem which recovers saturation for general $w$ at the cost of imposing restrictions on the $\lambda, \mu$.

+For the following definition, recall here the notion of permutations of {\em special form} from Definition~\ref{def:splform}: \begin{definition} Given a subset $I$ of $\{1, 2, \ldots, n-1\}$, let $W_I$ denote the parabolic subgroup of $S_n$ generated by $\{s_i: i \in I\}$.
+A pair $(I, J)$ of such subsets will be called a {\em special pair} if every double coset in $W_I \backslash S_n /W_J$ has a representative of special form. \end{definition}

+We have the following simple properties of special pairs. \begin{proposition} Let $(I,J)$ be a special pair.
+Then: \begin{enumerate} \item $(J,I)$ is a special pair. \item If $I' \supseteq I$ and $J' \supseteq J$, then $(I', J')$ is a special pair. \end{enumerate} \end{proposition} \begin{proof} The first assertion follows from the observation that $w$ is of special form iff $w^{-1}$ is of special form.
+The second is obvious. \end{proof} We will need the following modified version of Definition~\ref{def:sat}. \begin{definition} Fix $\lambda, \mu \in \pn$.
+A permutation $w \in S_n$ is said to have the {\em saturation property for $(\lambda, \mu)$} if the following holds for all $\nu \in \pn$: